Add to your Claude Code skills

 spec-kitty init my-project --ai claude

-See CONTRIBUTING.md for contribution guidelines.
+See the Contributing guide for contribution guidelines.

-The drift-detector required check runs
+The drift-detector required check protects the shared identity-boundary

-Spec Kitty is released under the MIT License.
+Spec Kitty is released under the MIT License